Aerial steam carriage: Aerial Transit Company

 Scientific American, 23 September 1848 describing the aircraft's display at Cremorne Gardens, London.

 William Samuel Henson, John Stringfellow, Frederick Marriott, and D.E.
 Colombine, incorporated as the "Aerial Transit Company" in 1843 in England, with the intention of raising money to construct the flying machine.
 Henson built a scale model of his design, which made one tentative steam-powered "hop" as it lifted or bounced, off its guide wire.
 Attempts were made to fly the small model, and a larger model with a 20 ft wing span, between 1844 and 1847, without success.

 The company planned "to convey letters, goods and passengers from place to place through the air", according to the patent.

 In an attempt to gain investors and support in Parliament, the company engaged in a major publicity campaign using images of the Ariel in exotic locales, but the company failed to gain the needed investment.
 There was speculation in the press about whether the Ariel was a hoax or fraud.

-Stringfellow's son wrote the following: